The Bankrate promise

 If you’re a member of a credit union, you can try applying for an auto loan there.
 Since credit unions are not-for-profit, member-owned organizations, you may have better luck securing financing there.
 Plus, you might be able to secure a lower interest rate.

-If those options don’t work, another option would be getting someone with good to excellent credit to co-sign an auto loan for you.
-Before going this route, explain to the person their rights as a co-signer.
-In the unfortunate event that you default on your loan, the co-signer will be responsible for the payments, and it could negatively affect their credit.
+If those options don’t work, consider getting someone with good to excellent credit to co-sign an auto loan for you.
+Benefits of a co-signer include increased odds of approval and a more favorable rate and term.
+But before going this route, explain to the person their rights and responsibilities as a co-signer.
+If you default on your loan, the co-signer will be responsible for the payments, which could negatively affect their credit.

 When you should buy depends on your finances